The Impact of Houthi Threats on Global Shipping: The Red Sea Crisis

 Analysts say the effects include much slower shipments and potentially higher prices for consumers.

 ING analyst Rico Lohmann said ship rerouting operations add at least a week of sailing time for container ships.
-It usually takes about 27 days to ship goods from Shanghai to Rotterdam via the Suez Canal.
+It usually takes regarding 27 days to ship goods from Shanghai to Rotterdam via the Suez Canal.

 “This will at least lead to delays in late December with knock-on effects in January, and possibly February, where the next round will also be postponed,” Lohmann added.